williambdean/williambdean.github.io/docs/blog/posts/2024/pymc-marketing-strategy-pattern.md

 request](https://github.com/pymc-labs/pymc-marketing/pull/632).
 Check there for more implementation details.

+Following this PR, there is built in support for 3 adstock functions and 6 saturation functions.
+Not only that, but the solution allows for easy addition of adstock, saturation ordering.
+In total, there are **3 * 6 * 2 = 36 new out-of-the-box MMM combinations** with `pymc-marketing` not including the ability to add custom adstock and saturation functions as well.

 ## Problem

 The `pymc-marketing` package requires flexibility in order to support a wide